MaharaProject/mahara/docker/README.md

 Rerun the Docker test above to confirm.

-Note: You shouldn't need to run Docker with sudo.
-Attempting to run some of the commands in this README with sudo are likely to cause errors.
+Note: You shouldn't need to run Docker with 'sudo'.
+Attempting to run some of the commands in this README with 'sudo' are likely to cause errors.

 ## Preliminary setup of the Docker environment